 The next matter you need to do is to expose fiber cladding at 2 inches by using a fiber-coating stripper oral appliance clean the fiber within the tubes.
-Trim any damage on the fiber ends using high-precision fiber cleaver.
+Trim any damage on the optical fiber ends using high-precision fiber cleaver.
 If you want to perform a fusion splice, you have to convey a fusion splice protector to the fiber.
-Hereafter, you have to clean that striped fiber using lint-free wipes that is soaked in alcohol.
+Hereafter, you have to clean that striped fiber optic cables using lint-free wipes that is soaked in alcohol.
 In addition, if you want to produce a mechanical connection, you need to put quick-connect fiber-optic connectors to the fiber and clean the stripped fiber with alcohol and lint-free wipes.
 Ensure that the fiber doesn’t touch anything.

 If you make a fusion splice, you have to place the fibers which is spliced within the fusion splicer.
 Then, fire the fusion splicer in line with the manual.
 After that, you have to move the fusion connector right into a heat shrink oven.
 Press a button to heat shrink.
 In some cases, the fusion splice is preferable to mechanical splice because the signal loss is under 0.1 decibels (dB).
 However, the mechanical splice has signal loss under 0.5 dB.
 The very last thing would be to see the connection of fiber-optic using the OTDR.
 Then put back those splices in to the splice enclosure.
-Close the enclosure after which rebury the cable.
+Close the enclosure after which rebury the fiber optic cables.

-Copyright © 2002-2017.
+Copyright © 2002-2018.
 All Rights Reserved.